Ninety-nine killed in fuel tanker blast in Sierra Leone capital - Up News Info

 In 2019, a tanker explosion in Tanzania killed 85 people, while around 50 people were killed in a similar disaster in Democratic Republic of Congo in 2018.

-(Reporting by Umaru Fofana in Freetown; Bhargav Acharya in Bengaluru; and Edward McAllister in Dakar Writig by Bhargav Acharya and Alessandra Prentice Editing by Frances Kerry, Giles Elgood and Edmund Blair)
+(Reporting by Umaru Fofana in Freetown; Bhargav Acharya in Bengaluru; and Edward McAllister in Dakar Writing by Bhargav Acharya and Alessandra Prentice Editing by Frances Kerry, Giles Elgood and Edmund Blair)